British journalist sued by Abramovich over Putin claims made MBE

 “The whole process of the case against us last year illustrated very clearly everything that’s been wrong with the UK legal system, which has lead to many journalists to self-censor themselves because its too expensive to fight any legal case here,” she said.

-“It means the odds are stacked against journalists when anyone with deep pockets can bully and arrest journalists into silencing themselves and censoring themselves because they just can’t afford to fight these claims.”
+“It means the odds are stacked against journalists when anyone with deep pockets can bully and harrass journalists into silencing themselves and censoring themselves because they just can’t afford to fight these claims.”

 She also spoke about what it has been like to cover Putin and Russia this year after the invasion of Ukraine.